Table of Contents

 Spectrum is one of the most prominent communication service providers across multiple countries around the world.
 But even with Spectrum’s high-speed performance, the network may still suffer from packet loss at times.

-The Spectrum packet loss might be a product of network congestion and leads to data packets not reaching their destinations in time.
+Spectrum packet loss might be a product of network congestion, which prevents data packets from reaching their destinations in time.

 It also greatly affects a customer’s experience with the service as Spectrum data loss translates directly to interrupted network connections and continuous buffering.